 For example, you might have gone through the hundreds of emails getting into your inbox.
-While after time, you know which ones concern you and which ones can be dragged into the trash.
+While after time, you know which ones concern you and which ones can be dragged into the trash or archived.

 It’s the same here with qualifying prospects.

-When you go FSBO, you could be drowning in inquiries if you have listing an attractive price for the house.
+When you go FSBO, you could be drowning in inquiries if you have listed an attractive price for the house.